-At the request of the Board of GAMESA CORPORACIÓN TECNOLÓGICA, S.A. (hereinafter the Company), and in accordance with our proposal dated December 2, 2016, we applied certain procedures to the accompanying "ICFR-related information" included in the Corporate Governance Report, hereinafter CGR, (English version pages 70 to 87) for GAMESA CORPORACIÓN TECNOLÓGICA, S.A. and subsidiaries for 2016, which summarizes the Company's internal control procedures regarding annual financial information.
+At the request of the Board of SIEMENS GAMESA RENEWABLE ENERGY, S.A. (hereinafter the Company), and in accordance with our proposal dated November 24, 2017, we applied certain procedures to the accompanying "ICFR-related information" included in the 2017 Corporate Governance Report (English version pages 63 to 78) for SIEMENS GAMESA RENEWABLE ENERGY, S.A. and subsidiaries (hereinafter the Group), which summarizes the Group's internal control procedures regarding annual financial information.